Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 Five friends are sitting at a table in a restaurant, taking turns paying for their part of the meal using mobile phones or credit cards.

-With a cost of living less than 3 percent above the national average, living in this sunny metro is a steal compared to other major cities.
+With a cost of living less than 3 percent above the national average, living in St. Petersburg, Florida, is a steal compared to other major cities.

-When it comes to Tampa Bay, the cost of living is pretty close to the national average, but there is some variance between the three cities, and St. Pete runs pretty on par with Clearwater.
-The cost of living in St. Petersburg, Florida, is 1.4 percent lower than in Tampa, and it’s exactly the same as Clearwater
+When it comes to living in the Tampa Bay region, affordability is pretty close to the national average.
+But there is some variance between the three cities, with St. Pete and Clearwater on just about the same level.
+The cost of living in St. Petersburg, Florida, is 1.4 percent lower than in Tampa, and it’s exactly the same as Clearwater.
+Housing, interestingly, is 5.4 percent more expensive in St. Petersburg than in Clearwater.

 A:

-St. Petersburg is one of the cheaper metro areas to live in Florida with a cost of living only 2.8 percent above the nation’s average.
+Saint Petersburg is one of the cheaper metro areas to live in Florida, with a cost of living only 2.8 percent above the nation’s average.
 By comparison, Miami’s cost of living is 18.9 percent higher than the national average.
-However, the cost of living is increasing each year as more people move to the area.
+St. Pete enjoys the Florida-wide benefit of no state income tax, and with so many beautiful beaches and parks around the area, having fun doesn’t have to cost much!
+But if you’re asking whether it’s expensive to live in St. Petersburg, FL, you might keep in mind that the cost of living in St. Pete is increasing each year as more people move to the area.

 Plenty of people are moving to Florida, but how is the real estate market?
 Here’s what you need to know about housing costs when living in St. Petersburg, Florida.